TPReal/tp-vector/README.md

 ![Web fonts](wiki/feature_font.png)
 <br> The font is fetched from [Google Fonts](https://fonts.google.com/) and
 embedded in the generated SVG.
-See the
-[Using external resources](wiki/external.md) page for more details.
+See [Using external resources](wiki/external.md) for more details.

 _Note:_ If the text using a web font is misaligned, refreshing the page should help.